pass-culture/pass-culture-app-native/doc/standards/errorManagement.md

 ### ErrorBoundary

-The `ErrorBoundary` will intercept errors coming from warpped components and render a custom error page through its `FallbackComponent` argument.
+The `ErrorBoundary` will intercept errors coming from wrapped components and render a custom error page through its `FallbackComponent` argument.
-In our case, we've defined `BaseRetryBoundary` to be the default error page.
+In our case, we've defined `AsyncErrorBoundary` to be the default error page.
 Every error linked to component life cycle will be caught by the ErrorBoundary when not handle at a lower level.
 This means if you have several `ErrorBoundaries` that wrap a specific component, the error will be handle by the closest one.